AFARS – PART 5136

 The USACE and the NGB may use both short processes.

-(b)(2) The ASA(ALT) has delegated the HCA authority to approve the selection report or return it to the chairperson for appropriate revision.
-This authority is delegable not below the level of the CCO.
+(b)(2) The ASA(ALT) has the authority to approve the selection report or return it to the chairperson for appropriate revision.
+See Appendix GG for further delegation.

 5136.604 Performance evaluation.